temporalio/documentation/docs/application-development/testing.md

 });
 ```

 This test uses the test connection to create a Worker, runs the Worker until the Workflow is complete, and then makes an assertion about the Workflow’s result.
-The Workflow is executed using `testEnv.workflowClient`, which is connected to the Test Server.
+The Workflow is executed using `testEnv.workflowClient`, which is connected to the test server.

 </TabItem>
 </Tabs>